ruslanlap/PowerToysRun-VideoDownloader/README.md

 - Updated UnitTests project to target .NET 9.0 to match the main project
 - Fixed all links and references to ensure consistency across the project

-Special thanks to [Cascade](https://github.com/cascade) for contributions to the documentation and build process improvements!

-See the [Releases](https://github.com/ruslanlap/PowerToysRun-VideoDownloader/releases) page for all changes and updates.

 ---